IanMulvany/SAGE-open-review-programming-in-the-social-sciences/README.md

 In order to review a chapter pleaase:

-- Navigate to the chapter on github.
+- Navigate to the chapter on
 - Raise a github issue for that chapter.
 - Fill in the placehodler questions.